 One night in Bangkok has been setting the tone for many Bangkok travelers, but let’s be honest – you will definitely want more than one night the city is awesome and not short of great things to do, see and of course, eat!
 And once you have crossed the regular Bangkok sightseeing off your list – the Grand Palace, Wat Pho, the Emerald Buddha – you may be interested in some more unusual things to do in Bangkok.

-But if you are short on time and want to make the most out of your visit to Bangkok, here is how I – self-proclaimed Bangkok-addict – would spend my time.
+Whether you are looking for things to do in Bangkok in 3 days or only have one day, here is how you can make the most of your visit and how I – a self-proclaimed Bangkok-addict – would spend my time.

 A Bangkok Itinerary

 I love a guided tour if it is well done, especially if said tour will feed me.
 HiveSters hits the brief perfectly because the founders, sisters Achi and Mint, have created something truly unique.
 Each tour takes you into a local community, introduces sustainable businesses as well as old Thai traditions to visitors.
 Authenticity is the key to their tours and have I mentioned that they are yummy too?